 What is the Green Homes Grant?

 It was announced by Chancellor Rishi Sunak that a £2billion Green Homes Grant was to be made available in England from September 2020.
 It means that homeowners and landlords are now able to apply for vouchers, up to the value of £5,000 (or up to £10,000 for low income households) to pay towards energy saving home improvements such as loft and wall insulation or for the installation of double glazing to replace single glazing.

 Do I have to pay anything towards the home improvement?

 Yes.
 The government scheme funds up to two thirds of the cost but there will be an expectation that the homeowner or landlord will pay the balance.
 Only low income households will be eligible for a 100% grant to pay for the improvements, up to the value of £10,000.

 Can I get the voucher and do the home improvement myself?

-No. You have to hire an accredited tradesperson; those who are registered with TrustMark, or who are already certified under the Microgeneration Certification Scheme.
+No. You originally had to hire an accredited tradesperson; those who are registered with TrustMark, or who are already certified under the Microgeneration Certification Scheme.
 Changes have been introduced, however, since the scheme was launched, that state that sub- contractors are no longer required to be registered with Trustmark although certification is still required.